ezriharmusial/LastMessengerS/src/lib/md-collections/artists/uc-banton.md

 reason: to express and overcome his agony
 wishes: success in life
 motivation: the challenging situations coming across in this human experience
-influential_artists: Luke Dube
-success: " the accomplishment of achieving the aim to spread the messages in his songs"
-Discography: Unite
 inspiration: street life
 youth_influences: reggae
+influential_artists: Luke Dube
 purpose: excel
 solution: through his messages of positivity
+success: " the accomplishment of achieving the aim to spread the messages in his songs"
+Discography: Unite
+discography: Unite
+layout: artist
 actions: listening to well-known artists and working in the studio every single day
 history: >-
   His story started in 1984 in Benin City, two years later he lost his dad and